|Table of Contents |

 Since the incident;

-I have felt unmotivated and have not worked in the upper class cabin since, aside from one flight in the galley.
+I have felt unmotivated and have not worked in the first class cabin since, aside from one flight in the galley.

 I am in constant apprehension of bumping into Laurence at crew check in.

-I am also afraid if I get called for standby or swap onto a trip, that Laurence will be the FSM.
+I am also afraid if I get called for standby or swap onto a trip, that Laurence will be the FM.

 I am intimidated by Lawrance and do not wish to fly with him again.